 Throughout the year, the Scarborough Society of Shepherd University sponsors a variety of social and cultural events for alumni, faculty, students, and the surrounding community alike.
 Read more about these events below and check out our calendar to find out which upcoming events may be of interest to you!

 Hosted by the Scarborough Society in collaboration with the Foundation, the Scarborough Society Gala is the organization’s major annual social and fundraising event.
 All proceeds from the gala support and enhance library programs and facilities to benefit the Shepherd University community.
 A highlight of the summer season, the gala is attended by several hundred Scarborough members, guests, and friends.
 Past galas have paid homage to such literary figures as Ernest Hemingway, William Shakespeare, Graham Greene, F. Scott Fitzgerald, Jules Verne, and Margaret Mitchell.
 Visit our gallery for photos of galas past!

-Due to the ongoing COVID-19 pandemic, we have made the difficult decision to cancel the 19th annual Scarborough Society Gala, originally scheduled for Friday, August 7, 2020.
+The 19th annual Scarborough Society Gala, originally scheduled for Friday, August 7, 2020, was cancelled due to ongoing COVID-19 restrictions.
 We would like to express our sincere gratitude to the corporate partners listed below who have chosen to make a gift to the library in lieu of their 2020 sponsorship gift.

 Planning for the 2021 gala is already underway!
 Please mark Friday, August 13, 2021 on your calendars and stayed tuned for more information about our next literary-inspired theme.

 Presenting Level ($5,000+)

 - BB&T Wealth Management

 - Wealthspire Advisors